OSGeoLabBp/tutorials/english/bash/bash.rst

 	There are *while* and *until* loops in bash, too.

-Let'S make our sum script more fexible, get the upper limit of the sum from the command line.
+Let's make our sum script more fexible, get the upper limit of the sum from the command line.
 Create sum1.sh file and insert the following script.

 .. code:: bash